ratchov/sndiokeys/README.md

-# sndiokeys - control sndiod with hot-keys and play the keyboard bell
+# sndiokeys - control sndiod with hot-keys

 sndiokeys registers hot-keys in X(7) to control sndiod(8).
 It can also replace the X(7) keyboard bell by a beep on the audio device.